 In the beginning, all 6-year-old mystro had of his own creation was a tree fort to escape my two sister’s bullshit.
 I built it high up in an avocado tree on my family farm with sticks, branches and vines.
 My parents realized my creativity very young.
 Sitting alone up in that big tree surrounded by rotten green landmines gave me certain early perspectives on nature.
 Life and death.
 Don’t fall.
 Like this avocado tree is a far better platform to build on than those fuckin’ mango or citrus trees.
 Mango sap is no joke.
 But citrus tastes way better than that green mush.
 Better is a matter of perspective and application.
 I was thinking about plant structure back then just like I do today.
 Out there, I never met a snake I didn’t want to catch or a rotten fruit I couldn’t throw accurately at my sister when she brought her Care Bears too close to the fort.
 My parents encouraged me to catch snakes, do art and plant trees young.
 Plants represented work to me so it wasn’t love at first sight.
 I started learning about and growing plants when I was 8 years old.
-I wanted money so I had to go to work.
+I first witnessed cloning a plant at this age.
+I asked my dad why the avocado branches had aluminum foil wrapped around them.
+He explained it was faster to make new little trees from the branches of big trees in the grove.
+He showed me how it was done by cutting gouges on opposite sides of the branch, stuff moss in the wounds, sprayed something (I now know was hormones) before wrapping that area with aluminum foil.
+Some were already rooted and just needed to be snapped off.
+He said this is called “air-layering” and never mentioned it was cloning.
+I wanted money so I went to work with the hardest working people I’ve ever had the pleasure of learning from.
+Mexicans who didn’t speak english who managed to make it over from Texas after making it to the US.
+It’s no secret to me where my work ethic comes from.
 At 15 that work became a passion when I saw my first cannabis plants.
 Nothing but love for the workers who tossed those seeds for me to find while out looking for snakes to catch, I snatched a few. 😉 Growing cannabis has taught me discipline, patience, a greater attention to detail and a respect for time.
 It takes time to get through crop cycles.
 Is a grower who staggered 20 crops in 2 years indoors as experienced as a grower with one outdoor crop a year for 20 years?
 35 years of growing plants has also taught me a lot about myself and my place in the universe.
 You’re grow may not finish perfectly but that doesn’t mean you shouldn’t start with perfect intentions and work from there.
 Ego and doubt has ruined many crops.
 Forcing myself to be humble around my cannabis plants has opened up my soul to learning the universe’s true intentions.
 Which I’ve learned is to find balance between forces.
 I’m not trying to get sucked in or ripped apart.
 I hope everyone who read’s my ramblings finds at least one thing of benefit to them but, reading and learning are irreverent to the universe without doing.
 Your plants will tell you everything you need to know about their happiness or sadness if you’re paying attention.
 Here’s my perspective on cannabis nutrition after almost 30 years of experimentation.

 Atoms, Molecules and Electronegativity: